 I specialise in long-term work, offering weekly, twice or three times weekly sessions, but I am also available for shorter-term work.

 I have daytime and evening appointments available.

-During our initial consultation, which will last about an hour, we will discuss what has led you to seek therapy at this time, as well as discussing the frequency of sessions and fees.
-We will meet regularly each week and sessions will last 50-55 mins.
+During our initial consultation, we will discuss what has led you to seek therapy at this time, as well as discussing the frequency of sessions and fees.
+We will meet regularly each week and sessions will last 50 mins.

 I practice in both central and north London.
 In central London, the consulting room is easily accessible by tube or bus - 5 mins walk from Oxford Circus and Great Portland Street stations.
-The north London consulting room is 10 mins walk from Bounds Green or Arnos Grove stations (Piccadilly Line); and easily reached by bus or car from Muswell Hill/Finchley/Wood Green/Palmers Green.
+The north London consulting room is 5 mins walk from Bounds Green station (Piccadilly Line); and easily reached by bus or car from Muswell Hill/Finchley/Wood Green/Palmers Green/Arnos Grove.
 Free parking is available.

 Training, qualifications & experience

 - Post-graduate training in psychoanalysis: The SITE for Contemporary Psychoanalysis (www.the-site.org.uk)

 - Certificate in Psychotherapy & Counselling: Regent's College School of Psychotherapy & Counselling